comit-network/RFCs/RFC-002-SWAP.md

 A section "Protocols" is added to the registry which tracks all currently defined protocols.
 Subsequent RFCs can refer to this type if they want to define a particular swap protocol.

-### The type `NegotiationError` and the initial set of possible errors
+### The type `DeclineBody` and the initial set of possible values

-A section "Negotiation Errors" is added to the registry which tracks all currently defined errors.
+A section "DeclineBodys" is added to the registry which tracks all currently defined reasons.
-Subsequent RFCs can refer to this type if they want to define a particular negotiation error.
+Subsequent RFCs can refer to this type if they want to define new reasons for declining SWAP REQUESTs.

-The following `NegotiationError`s are added to the list.
+The following `DeclineBody`s are added to the list.
-Each heading represents the `reason` of the `NegotiationError`
+Each heading represents a `reason`.

 #### `unsatisfactory-rate`